 Setting up the Nano is easy, with no tools and an average manual.
 It took us 4:32 minutes to put it together, going from opening the box up to being ready to use.

 The Nano offers relatively good maneuverability for an umbrella product.
 This stroller moves and turns like a larger stroller with better wheels.
-We had no difficulty pushing and turning on flat surfaces, with a small decrease in functionality when we hit rougher roads.
+We had no difficulty pushing and turning on flat surfaces, with a slight decrease in functionality when we hit rougher roads.
 However, pushing and turning on grass and gravel is still better than most of the competition.
-Even negotiating curbs is easy with a longer handle and less bounce.
+Even negotiating curbs is easy with a longer handle and less bounce in the frame.

-This stroller has rear-wheel suspension and a single foam covered handlebar.
-With the limited seat reclines, 2 wheel suspension it probably isn't the best for passenger comfort.
-However, it does have an adjustable leg rest and adequate padding, so it isn't uncomfortable.
+This stroller has suspension in the rear wheels and a foam-covered handlebar.
+The limited seat recline and two-wheel suspension probably aren't the best for passenger comfort.
+However, it does have an adjustable leg rest and adequate padding, so it isn't uncomfortable either.

 The Nano has middle-of-the-road components and materials that look rather nice.
-However, the final product had difficulty competing with some of the competition and came out feeling rather average with no real standout nods to quality with the possible exception of nicer wheels that move smoothly.
+However, the final product had difficulty competing with some of the competition.
+It came out feeling rather average with no real standout nods to quality with the possible exception of nicer wheels that move smoothly.